-Embedded Accommodation Description Recommendations for Use Text-to-speech (TTS) tracking (available for items and passages on the ELA and writing tests) Available for grades 3-10 (See Designated Supports for Science, Math, and ELA items) Text is read aloud to the student via embedded text-to-speech technology.
-Words are highlighted as they are read aloud by text-to-speech.
-The student is able to control the speed as well as raise or lower the volume of the voice via volume control.
-See Appendix D: Text-to-Speech, Human Reader/Human Signer Decision-Making Tool Must be set in TIDE prior to testing.
-Students who are struggling readers may need assistance visually tracking portions of the assessment read aloud.
-This support also may be needed by students with reading-related disabilities.
-Zoom (5X - 20X) (requires Streamlined Mode) The default size of specific areas of the screen (e.g. text, formulas, tables, graphics, navigation buttons, and mouse pointer) is preselected by the Building Coordinator or District Test Coordinator.
+Embedded Accommodation Description Recommendations for Use Building Coordinator or District Test Coordinator.
 Zoom allows increasing the default size to a level not provided for by the zoom universal tool.
 The default zoom options are 5X, 10X, 15X, and 20X.
-Must be set in TIDE prior to testing.
-Students needing enlarged text, or graphics, and/ or navigation buttons may need magnification to comfortably view content.
-This support also may meet the needs of students with visual impairments and other print disabilities.
-The level of Zoom selected by Test Coordinators should be the minimum size which is comfortably visible and which can be used for extended periods of time by the student.
+Must be pre-set in TIDE prior to testing. disabilities.
+The level of Zoom selected by the Building Coordinator should be the minimum size which is comfortably visible and which can be used for extended periods of time by the student.
 Students who require very large font sizes may need additional supports to assure that all portions of the test question and all answers have been viewed.
 The use of this designated support may result in the student needing additional overall time to complete the assessment.
+If the student's ability to navigate the online assessment is impacted by magnification, consider using the print-on-demand or paper test option.
 If Streamlined Mode is turned on, it disables the ability to use the split-screen feature.